 Hello, Larry (1979-1980) was one of McLean Stevenson’s failed sitcoms (see previous note), in which he played a radio show host.
 Critics reviled the show as unfunny and unlikeable, and Johnny Carson on The Tonight Show frequently skewered the show in his monologues.
 However, NBC’s ratings overall were so bad that the network actually gave the show a second season.
 To make the character more likeable, the storylines stayed away from the radio station and instead focused on Larry’s home life.
 In fact, NBC tried to prop up the show by placing it after one of their few hits, Diff’rent Strokes.
 They even went so far as to produce several crossover episodes, under the premise that Larry and Mr. Drummond (the adoptive father on Strokes, played by Conrad Bain) served in the military together.
 Didn’t work.
 Show got canned.

 I’ve been wearing this ridiculous costume for hours.
 I’m cramping like Cathy Rigby.

-Cathy Rigby is a gymnast and actress.
+Cathy Rigby is a former gymnast and actress.
 She competed in the 1968 Olympics and won a silver medal at the 1970 World Championships.
 Before the 1972 Olympics, she was injured and unable to perform her more advanced routines to secure a medal that everyone believed she could win.
-She later became a commentator for ABC sports, appeared on an episode of The Six Million Dollar Man, and began acting on stage, including a successful Broadway revival of Peter Pan in which she played the title role.
+She later became a commentator for ABC sports, appeared on an episode of The Six Million Dollar Man, and began acting on stage, including a successful Broadway revival of Peter Pan in which she played the title role for over 30 years.
 In the 1980s, she spoke out about her difficulties with eating disorders and became a spokeswoman for Stayfree feminine hygiene products.

 Crusty’s been watching old episodes of Mannix.